MichaByte/E-Fidget/README.md

 # E-Fidget

 Hi there!
-There's lots of stuff in this repo, but I have yet to organize and document it.
-If you want to, feel free to poke around!
+There's a lot of moving parts with this project right now, so why don't you check out [my latest blog post](https://2231puppy.tech/posts/projects/e-fidget/update-3/) for more info?

-Just beware - Here be dragons!
+Thanks :)

 \- Micha